Kiranjith83/SA/SA.md

   - 10 managed policies per user.
   - 1 MFA
   - 2 access keys.
+ ### IAM Root account
+ - God Mode user
+ - As a best practice enable MFA.
  ## IAM Groups
   - A group of policy.
   - Groups have no credentials.
  ## IAM Policies
+  - Json formatted documents gives permission as to what a user can do.
  ## IAM Roles.
   - Roles are never logged into but assumed and gains the permission it carries.
   - With roles, we define the entity who can assume the role at Trust relationships.